cosmicbhejafry/poem-to-FSM/processing_JavaExecutable/invoker/instruct.md

    For example: [a URL which will work well](https://www.poetryfoundation.org/poems/57325/sonnet-in-search-of-an-author),
                 [a URL which won't work at all](https://www.poetryfoundation.org/poetrymagazine/browse?contentId=29944)

 3. If a node is highlighted- tap the 'v' key to hear the word represented by the node.
+You can drag the nodes around by pressing on the left mouse button.